How To Protect Your DNA Data

 Avoid patterns and combinations that are very easy to crack.
 Be more creative and come up with a password that’s difficult to guess.
 This can help you keep your accounts protected and secure.

-Also, it is recommended that you do not use the same password in all your accounts and devices.
+Also, it is important that you do not use the same password in all your accounts and devices.
 This can help prevent further complications in case one of these passwords gets compromised.

 LifeDNA Protects Your Genetic Information